 Most importantly, Brave Ads don’t require data collection to achieve those better metrics.
 The Brave Ads server creates a catalog of ads and targeting parameters, which is downloaded to the Brave browser on a user’s device.
 The ads are then locally and privately matched to users in the browser.
 This method of targeting doesn’t send any personal data back to Brave servers, or to third parties.
 This means users get privacy, while advertisers still get actionable insights on ad performance and ROI.

-Today, Brave has 63 million users worldwide.
+Today, Brave has almost 70 million users worldwide.
 But with hundreds of thousands downloading every single day, that number will only keep growing.

 Diversifying ad strategies for the privacy-first future

-The Web is changing from a world where user data gets harvested for Big Tech’s profit, to one where users actually own their data.
+The Web is changing from a world where Big Tech harvests user data for profit, to one where users actually own their data.
 And have a say in what happens to it.
 The shift to a privacy-first Web is well underway, but that doesn’t mean brands should abandon traditional ad platforms immediately.

 Savvy advertisers will start ramping down their ad spend in the data-driven traditional model, and shift their focus to privacy-respecting models.
 Users will notice, and respect the brands that do.
 Diversifying is just smart business.
 To build private ad campaigns that reach the “unreachable,” check out Brave Ads.